Wedding Rehearsal Dinner Guide 2021: More Than Just A Dinner

 Liquor can be a bit trickier with so many options available.
 A good rule of thumb is to choose more popular liquors such as vodka, bourbon, rum or gin.
 If you have a favorite drink, such as a martini, it’s nice to include it as an option for you to enjoy along with your guests.
 Going with a signature cocktail as opposed to an open bar is one of the best ways to reduce your budget (especially if your friends drink like mine).
 A fun and increasingly popular concept is to opt for two cocktail selections, one selected by the bride and another by the groom.
 This way, you can have the best of both worlds.

-For the guys, here’s a few personal favorites to consider as you begin your quest to get your wedding guests sufficiently drunk and satisfied:
+For the guys, here are a few personal favorites to consider as you begin your quest to get your wedding guests sufficiently drunk and satisfied:

 Vesper (James Bond) Martini